interkosmos/fortran-paho/examples/plot/README.md

 [json-fortran](https://github.com/jacobwilliams/json-fortran/) and
 [DISLIN](http://www.mps.mpg.de/dislin/) to plot X-/Y-coordinates in real-time.
 The values must be encapsulated in a JSON object, for example:

 ```
 {
   "x": 10.0,
   "y": 15.0
 }
 ```

 The provided Python program `publish.py` can be used to send such JSON objects to the MQTT message broker.

 ## Modules and Libraries
-Copy the `*.mod` files of DISLIN, json-fortran, and f08paho to `./include/`, for
+Copy the `*.mod` files of DISLIN, json-fortran, and fortran-paho to `./include/`, for example:
-example:

 ```
 dislin.mod
 json_file_module.mod